xxittysnxx/tic-tac-toe/README.md

-# Tic tac toe games
+# Tic Tac Toe Games
 This is a The University of Texas at Dallas Artificial Intelligence Project using Prolog.

 ## Run the code